 The Seneca Falls Convention inspired others to organize the Rochester Women’s Rights Convention, National Woman’s Rights Convention, and the women’s suffrage movement.

 Elizabeth Cady Stanton and Susan B. Anthony formed the American Equal Rights Association in 1866.
-Two years later in 1868 the Fourteenth Amendment was passed.
-This was the first Amendment to declare the voting population as “male”.
-In 1869 there was a split between to two factions of the women’s rights movement due to difference in opinion over the recently passed 14th and 15th Amendments.
+Two years later in 1868, the Fourteenth Amendment was passed.
+This was the First Amendment to declare the voting population as “male”.
+In 1869 there was a split between to two factions of the women’s rights movement due to the difference in opinion over the recently passed 14th and 15th Amendments.
 Later that year, Stanton and Anthony would form the American Woman Suffrage Association, reuniting the two factions.

-It wasn’t until 1869, when the first American territory or state grant women suffrage.
-In September 6, 1870, in Laramie, Wyoming, Louisa Ann Swain became the first woman in the United States to vote in a general election.
-In 1878 a failed attempt to create an amendment was made in the United States Congress, and wasn’t until 1920 did the 19th Amendment giving women the right to vote.
+It wasn’t until 1869 when the first American territory or state grant women suffrage.
+On September 6, 1870, in Laramie, Wyoming, Louisa Ann Swain became the first woman in the United States to vote in a general election.
+In 1878 a failed attempt to create an amendment was made in the United States Congress and wasn’t until 1920 did the 19th Amendment giving women the right to vote.
 This new law would conclude the first wave of feminism.